-Helen Hostley, Ward 7.
+Helen Hossley, Ward 7.
 She believes she's been underrepresented in her Ward.
 She is keenly interested in the data that was used to determine that we needed new classroom space.
 She suggests that Ira Allen be used to restore classrooms.
 She is opposed to action that does not include current public input.

-Karen Rubin read a poem "Liberty" by Janet Wong.
+Karen Rubin read a poem "Liberty" by Janet Wong and spoke about the need to disagree without seeing those that disagree as evil.

 Former Commissioner Kat Kleman is disturbed by trends such as last week's motion to disturb contractually RIF process.
-She believes tt represents a personal agenda to discount and disturb.
+She believes it represents a personal agenda to discount and disturb.
 She sees one person qualified to run a school district.
 She advises the Board to hold accountable themselves and their employee.